nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: Customer with name `Foo Chao` or other similar name does not already exist in the address book.

     2. Test case: `addcustomer n/Foo Chao t/VVIP t/vvip e/su@example.com a/69, Sembawang Road. #01-01  p/12345678` <br>
-       Expected: The customer is successfully added with both similar tags.A warning and details of the added customer shown in the status message.
+       Expected: The customer is successfully added with both similar tags.
+A warning and details of the added customer shown in the status message.

 7. Adding a customer with missing compulsory field.